A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Numerical tests

 with boundary conditions

 where $\nu$ is the reluctivity, $J_{src}$ is the source current density and $H_{pm}$ the field of the permanent magnets (PM).
-In the 2D planar setting and using the finite element method for the magnetic vector potential, this leads to the discrete form given by the linear model presented in \eqref{rid:fem2}.
-To extract performance values the loading method is used which exploits the frequency domain \cite{RZ91}.
+We note that equation \eqref{eq:model_problem} fits into the abstract formulation \eqref{pde_par}.
+In the 2D planar setting together with a finite element method for the magnetic vector potential, we lead to the discrete form given by the linear model presented in \eqref{rid:fem2}.
+To extract performance values the loading method is used to exploit the frequency domain \cite{RZ91}.
 To obtain quantities like the electromotive force (EMF) a Fourier analysis of the magnetic vector potential around the inner surface of the stator is carried out.
-This can be written as a linear function $E_0 = l({\mathbf u_h};p) = \mathbb E^\top {\bf u}_h$.
+This can be written as a linear function $E_0 = \mathbb E^\top {\bf u}_h$.
 More details on the configuration we adopt in the present work can be found in \cite{AHLU15,HPHB97,P98}.

 Let us next formulate the optimization problem.
 We start by introducing the nominal optimization problem.
-The goal of the optimization is to minimize the required material for the permanent magnet while maintaining the EMF $E_0$.
+The goal of the optimization is to minimize the required material for the permanent magnet while maintaining a lower bound on the EMF $E_0$.
 In the mathematical model this leads to a cost function of the form

-where $E_0^d$ is the desired EMF and $\rho\in\R^+$ a weight parameter.
+where $E_0^d$ is the desired lower bound on the EMF and $\rho\in\R^+$ a weight parameter.
 Additionally, we have the constraints